UK pavilion at Expo 2010: History

 Heatherwick won the contest held in 2007 by the Foreign & Commonwealth Office to design the pavilion, responding to the brief that it should be one of the five most popular attractions at the exposition.
-The original concept was a "Pavilion of Ideas", with programmable light sources at the ends of the spines, presenting concepts from presentations in the pavilion and from vistor suggestions.
+The original concept was a "Pavilion of Ideas", with programmable light sources at the ends of the spines, presenting concepts from presentations in the pavilion and from visitor suggestions.
 Heatherwick later developed this into an exploration of the relationship between cities and nature, in keeping with the Expo 2010 theme, "Better City, Better Life".

 Constructed at a cost of £26 million, the UK pavilion was one of the most popular pavilions prior to the opening, and was given the Chinese nickname "the dandelion", a symbol of good luck.
 As of July 2010, it was attracting 50,000 people a day.
 It won the gold award of the Bureau International des Expositions for best pavilion design in its size category and the RIBA Lubetkin Prize for the best building outside the European Union.

 After the exposition, the pavilion was dismantled as planned despite offers to buy it and reassemble it elsewhere.
 The seed-containing rods were originally to have been donated to schools.
 Some were donated to botanical institutions in the United Kingdom and China, and others given to heads of state and other dignitaries who had visited the pavilion.
 Most, including 10 signed by Prime Minister David Cameron, were auctioned on Taobao beginning in October 2010; 2.63 million yuan from the auction proceeds was donated to Shanghai Cerecare, a charity supporting children with brain paralysis.
 In January 2011, Taobao gave the auction its top award.